Migration is a complex issue that needs to be handled humanely, fairly and with great sensitivity.

-The Agenda framework allowed for immediate action to be taken to tackle the human tragedy across the whole of the Mediterranean, including emergency schemes to relocate 160,000 refugees from Greece, Italy and Hungary to other Member States
+This allowed for immediate action to be taken to tackle the human tragedy across the whole of the Mediterranean, including emergency schemes to relocate 160,000 refugees from Greece, Italy and Hungary to other Member States.

-An EU Action Plan against migrant smuggling was also introduced to protect those fleeing desperate situations from being exploited by criminals and a Joint Action Plan was agreed with Turkey to help reduce irregular migration and provide assistance to those in need of international protection.
+An EU Action Plan against migrant smuggling was also introduced to protect those fleeing desperate situations from being exploited by criminals.

 The European Commission also transformed Frontex into a new, stronger European Border and Coast Guard Agency and in 2020 presented new proposals to reform the Common European Asylum System.

 The EU is already the world’s leading humanitarian aid donor and develops partnerships with non-EU countries where large numbers of migrants originate.

 By May 2022, over 27,000 Ukrainians fleeing from war had arrived in Ireland, with 18,000 of those requiring accommodation.